-On the following pages, a listing of career programs offered in the comprehensive, charter, and Vo-Tech schools is provided.
-Descriptions of these programs can be found online at: https://laborfiles.delaware.gov/dcrn/extra/Career-Program-Descriptions.pdf or by scanning the QR code on this page.
-The Delaware Department of Education (DOE) staff have developed state-model programs which should be essentially the same at each school where a particular program is offered.
+The Delaware Pathways website information has replaced the career program tables we used to provide here in the Career Compass.
+We do still have a list with descriptions of career programs offered in the comprehensive, charter, and Vo-Tech schools available on our website at: https://laborfiles.delaware.gov/dcrn/extra/Career-Program-Descriptions.pdf.
+You can scan the QR code on this page for a shortcut to that file.
+The Delaware Department of Education (DOE) staff have developed state-model programs which should be the same at each school where a particular program is offered.
 Individual schools can also develop their own programs which become approved programs when certified by DOE.
-These programs can all be found in the tables below.
-Individual schools may also have other individual programs which are too numerous to list in their entirety here.
-You can find more information about the offerings in each school/district by visiting https://delawarepathways.org/pathways-programs/.
+These programs can all be found in the tables at the link above.
+Schools may also have individual programs which